d0-labs/aks-azure-keyvault/README.md

 The `azureIdentity` field refers to the name given to the `AzureIdentity`

-The `selector` field can be whatever you want; however, the same value must be referenced in your `Pod` or `Deployment` definition as a label.
+The `selector` field can be whatever you want; however, the same value must be referenced in your `Pod` definition as a label.

 For example: